 If you are thinking about getting a dog, there will be lots of dogs there with their rescue groups.
 You can talk with knowledgeable people about the characteristics of different kinds of dogs, and you can see pretty much every breed of dog walking around the grounds.
 You can even find out exactly what kinds of dogs created your mutt with a DNA test.
 If you want to get inside your dog’s head (and who doesn’t), you can visit the dog psychic’s booth.

 Its date is a deliberate choice.
-Since 1992, the 20th of August has been International Homeless Animals Day.
-The International Society of Animal Rights picked that date to focus attention on animals in need of help and a home.
+Since 1992, the 3rd Saturday of August has been International Homeless Animals Day.
+The International Society of Animal Rights picked that day to focus attention on animals in need of help and a home.

 So mark the calendar and have a great doggy day.
 Your dogs of course are welcome – it is a dog party after all.
 But if you want to go without a dog, you’ll still have a great time.

 His jockey, Mario Gutierrez, raced at Hastings Raceway in Vancouver, or as the announcer put it, “the small-time circuit up in Canada.”
 It was Gutierrez’ first Derby ride.
-I’ll Have Another’s owner, J. Paul Reddam, is originally from Windsor, Ont.
+The owner of I’ll Have Another, J. Paul Reddam, is originally from Windsor, Ont.
 As a university student, he got interested in racing by hanging around Windsor Raceway.
 Two racing lives honoured in the winner’s circle of the most prestigious race in North America, both nurtured on Canadian tracks.